 Mass Effect is a popular computer game series from the Canadian company Bioware.
 The first of these Mass Effect (2007) centres around the player character of Commander Shepard (who can either be a man or a woman depending on what the player chooses).
 The game creates an impressively complex galactic setting peopled with different alien species and back history.
 We follow Shepard in combat against the Geth machines, which slowly expands out into to reveal the new threat of aeons-old machine-intelligences known as Reapers that are harvesting humanity.
 (The title ‘Mass Effect’ refers to the form of hyperspatial travel used in this universe, developed out from discovered technology left by the ancient Prothean race).
 The complexity of the storyline and texture of the universe has gained the game a great fan following and critical acclaim.
 The universe and storyline has been expanded out in Mass Effect 2 (2010) and Mass Effect 3 (2012), while the success of the game has seen a series of spinoff novelisations, comic-books and action figures.

 In 2011, Legendary Pictures and producer Thomas Tull acquired the film rights for a proposed live-action film adaptation.
 In recent years, we have seen a trend with various cinematic and computer game franchises turning to anime as a way of injecting something different into the familiar.
-The trend was started by the Wachowskis with The Animatrix (2003) and has been followed by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018).
+The trend was started by the Wachowskis with The Animatrix (2003) and has been followed by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017), Batman Ninja (2018) and Altered Carbon: Resleeved (2020).
 Mass Effect takes the same route with Paragon Lost here.

 I watched Mass Effect: Paragon Lost and kept trying to piece together the milieu and what was happening.
 The film is clearly made with the assumption that viewers would be familiar with the videogame universe.
 Even then, you realise that there is only a single character that appears in one of the videogames – Lieutenant Vega who is a supporting character in Mass Effect 3 (the film here is essentially an expansion of the complex character backstory that Vega gets in the game – where he was also voiced by Freddie Prinze Jr.), as well as a single scene appearance from the alien archaeologist Liara T’soni, one of the major characters in Mass Effect 2, who is Treeya’s mentor here, as well as references made to Commander Shepard and the starship Normandy.